 Being a therapist is a great privilege.
 I feel honored to be welcomed into the lives of many wonderful people.
 Every day I learn so much.
 The issues brought up in therapy (individual, couples, or family) are the most significant, intimate, and ultimately human moments I can imagine.

-People trust me and I feel honored to uphold that trust.
-I see life as the greatest gift.
+People trust me and I see it as a sacred obligation to uphold that trust.
+I believe that the journey and the lessons of life are our greatest gift.
+That the greatest gift we can give to others is to be our most authentic, honest and joyous self.
 My two least favorite phrases are “should” and “supposed to.”
 Life is a complex journey filled with challenging ambiguities.
 We try our best to avoid making mistakes, yet mistakes are essential to learning and growth.

 It is good to have an end to journey towards; but it is the journey that matters, in the end.